3 guaranteed ways to get your foot in the door in the music industry

 Make someone look good

-It’s rare that someone doesn't want to present a top-tier product or image to the world.
-In the music business, this need for quality is a constant.
+It's rare that someone doesn't want to present a top-tier product or image to the world.
+In the music industry, this need for quality is a constant.

-If that isn’t your thing, conducting interviews and writing articles are attractive offerings to bring to the table.
-Managers and publicists are always looking for new outlets to help their artists share unique stories with a wider audience and cut through the noise of the crowded media landscape.
+If visual or audio creative isn't your lane, conducting interviews and writing articles are equally attractive offerings.
+Managers and publicists are always looking for new outlets to help their artists share unique stories with a wider audience and cut through the noise of a crowded media landscape.

 Make someone’s life easier